-From my experience, I want to share with you 3 reasons why you can lead a small group Bible Study even if you’ve never done it before.
+From my experience, I want to share with you three reasons why you can lead a small group Bible Study even if you have never done it before.

 No one knows all the answers anyway!
 Just delete that insecurity from your mind.
-You don’t need a seminary degree to lead a Bible Study for others, just a teachable heart and mind.
+You do not need a seminary degree to lead a Bible Study for others.
+All you need is a teachable heart and mind.
 Ask Jesus to teach you what you need to know for your group.
 Being the leader presses you to grow and learn for yourself.
 Then, you share what are learning as you lead others to do the same.
-Win-win!
+It is a win-win!